elsaessern/elsaessern.github.io/_posts/2025-01-10-blog-post-BetheAnsatzASEP.md

   - Integrable Probability
 ---

-work in progress
+A brief introduction to the asymmetric simple exclusion process (ASEP) and the forward equation for the dynamics.

-The Asymmetric Exclusion Process
+The Asymmetric Simple Exclusion Process
 ======

 Consider a chain of particles on a discrete ring (see figure 1) which move left and right with probabilities \\(q\\) and \\(p\\), respectively, with \\(p+q=1.\\) Each particle on its own is a random walker, but what happens when two particles encounter the same lattice site?
 In defining this model, one can come up with several different kinds of interaction rules.
 Perhaps a particle moving into the occupied site is a bully and pushes the occupying particle over into the neighboring site.
 Maybe the particles coexist and  sit together on the same site.
 It could be that the particles merge into a single particle.
 The possibilities are endless, with each yielding its own unique set of questions.
 In this post, we will be discussing a **simple exclusion process**, where a particle is prevented from moving into an occupied site.
 In particular, our jumping rates will be unequal (\\(p\neq q\\)), giving us the name: the **Asymmetric Simple Exclusion Process (ASEP)**.